nodejs/node/doc/api/repl.markdown

     ... };
     [Function]

-and try to print `obj` in REPL, it will invoke the custom `inspect` function
+and try to print `obj` in REPL, it will invoke the custom `inspect` function:

     > obj
     { bar: 'baz' }